overblog/GraphQLBundle/docs/definitions/type-system/interface.md

 {
     public function allCharacters(): array
     {
-        // Get an array of Human objects
+        // Get an array of Human objects from DB
         $humans = $this->humanRepository->getAll();
-        // Get an array of Droid objects
+        // Get an array of Droid objects from DB
         $droids = $this->droidRepository->getAll();

         // We return an array of mixed results.
 The 'characterType'